Chorus America Education and Community Engagement Award

 • Collaborations and ongoing partnerships with other ensembles, schools, and wide-ranging community organizations

-• Organized efforts to reach their own communities and surrounding areas to address community needs and attract new constituencies
+• Organized efforts to engage with specific communities to understand needs and involve new constituencies

 • Clearly articulated goals, outcomes, and tools for evaluation